josemanugomezballesteros-spec/Bar-Parental-Control-Skipper/README.md

 # Bar-Parental-Control-Skipper For Mac OS

+Apps in the toolbar are not affected by Apple's macOS parental controls, so I created a web client that runs in your tool bar and that you can use as much as you want, whenever you want.

 BarPCskipper is a web client for macOS designed to live exclusively in the menu bar.
 It has no main window: when you click the icon, a compact panel appears where you can paste a URL, and the page is loaded directly inside the dropdown.